ZhenyingZhu/StudyNotes/EPI.markdown

 Insertion and deletion in a BST
 - Keys are unique.
 Insert: try to find the key, if find, return; else, must at a leave, which can add node to; Delete: Find its successor in its right subtree.
 If no right subtree, move left subtree to it; Otherwise its successor must doesn't have left subtree.
 Replace successor's value to the deletion node, and then replace the successor with its right subtree.
 T(n)=O(h), S(n)=O(1).

+#### 15.11
+Test if three BST nodes are totally ordered
+- Search from one node to mid, if find, then search from mid to the other node.
+Otherwise search from the other node to mid.
+T(n)=o(h), S(n)=O(1).

+#### 15.12
+The range lookup problem
+- 3D question: Build two BST trees on X and Y coordinates.
+Set a D for distance range, so that search for X in [x-D, x+D] and Y in [y-D, y+D], and do intersect on results.
+Brute-force check all results to find the nearest one.
+If there is no result found, double the D.
+- 3D question: Quadtrees and k-d trees.
+- 2D: Recursive call to check if root is in the range.

+#### 15.13

 ## Notation, Language and Index
 ### Notation
 Cardinality: the number of elements